 When enabled, the Color Control will open a SSH connection to our secure server, with a reverse tunnel back to the Color Control.
 Through this tunnel, Victron engineers can login to your Color Control GX and perform remote support.
 This works when the Color Control GX is installed on an internet connection.
-The connection will even work when installed behind most firewalls.
-The SSH connection will be outbound on port 80 to supporthost.victronenergy.com.
+The connection will even work when installed behind a firewall.
+The SSH connection will be outbound, to port 80, 22 or 443 at supporthost.victronenergy.com.
 Remote support function is by default disabled.

 Data usage depends heavily on amount of connected products, and behavior and usage of those products.
 The measurements below are an indication only, and taken from a system with one Color Control GX, one Multi, one BMV and one MPPT.
 Log interval set to 15 minutes.
 If you are on an expensive data-plan, do make some fail-safe.

 Data consumption per month: